 Shahzia Sikander was born in 1969 in Lahore, Pakistan.
 Educated as an undergraduate at the National College of Arts in Lahore, she received her MFA in 1995 from the Rhode Island School of Design.

 Utilizing performance and various media and formats to investigate issues of border crossing, she seeks to subvert stereotypes of the East and, in particular, the Eastern Pakistani woman.
 Sikander has received many awards and honors for her work, including the honorary artist award from the Pakistan Ministry of Culture and National Council of the Arts.
-Sikander resides in New York and Texas.
+Sikander resides in New York.

 “One thing I’ve learned is respect for tradition and respect for patience.
 Time is the key.”